Demystifying the Mystery of Fulfillment by Amazon

 Not sure, you can take a tour of an Amazon fulfillment center to check it out.

-What are the Downsides to using Fulfillment by Amazon?
+What are the Drawbacks to using Fulfillment by Amazon?

 Fulfillment by Amazon does have a few downsides.